orstavik/JoiEvents/docs/4_EventSequence/drafts/8_Pattern_DeepStateEvents.md

 But, wait.
 That is not too hard.
 I write my CSS rules to be activated/deactivated based on the presence of for example CSS classes in the DOM.

-> todo maybe I should add a Global variable for EventSequences, so that others can read the values?
-And write protect them?

 ## Further reading

 And the simplest data to store is the triggering event objects themselves.

 ## References